FranckFreiburger/vue-file-upload/README.md

 #### :accept <sup>function(filename) return: boolean<sup>

 Called before a file is about to be uploaded.
-Return false to reject the upload, otherwise return true.
+Return `false` to reject the upload, otherwise return `true`.

 `filename`: The filename (without path) of the file.